Resources

 5. What happens after the House passes a bill?

 After the House passes a bill, the Senate must pass it too.
-Sometimes the Senate passes the House bill with no changes, but this is rare.
-Often the House and Senate will pass two different versions of the same bill.
-Since both bodies must agree to the exactly the same language, either one body must “concur with” (agree to) the other body’s changes, or a Committee of Conference is set up for both sides to hash out their differences.
-If they do, the bill goes back to both the Senate and the House for final approval.
+Sometimes the Senate passes the House bill with no changes.
+But this is rare.
+Sometimes the House and Senate will pass two different versions of the same bill.
+Since both bodies must agree to the exactly the same language, one body must “concur with” (agree to) the other body’s changes, or a Committee of Conference is set up for both sides to hash out their differences.
+If they reach agreement, the bill goes back to both the Senate and the House for final approval.
 If it passes both bodies, the governor can then choose to sign it into law, to allow it to become law without a signature, or to veto the bill.
-A veto effectively kills the bill unless two-thirds of the members in attendance vote to override it.
+A veto effectively kills the bill unless two-thirds of the members in attendance vote to override it during “Veto Day”—which usually happens in the fall.

 6. So how many state representatives does it take to screw in a lightbulb?